Lunar Roving Vehicle: Mass and payload

 The Lunar Roving Vehicles have a mass of 210 kg, and were designed to hold an additional payload of 230 kg.
 This resulted in weights in the approximately one-sixth g on the lunar surface of 35 kgf empty (curb weight) and 73 kgf fully loaded (gross vehicle weight).
 The vehicle frame is 10 ft long with a wheelbase of 7.5 ft.
 The height of the vehicles is 3.6 ft.
-The frame is made of 2219 aluminium alloy tubing welded assemblies and consisted of a three-part chassis that was hinged in the center so it could be folded up and hung in the Lunar Module Quadrant 1 bay, which was kept open to space by omission of the outer skin panel.
-They have two side-by-side foldable seats made of tubular aluminium with nylon webbing and aluminum floor panels.
+The frame is made of 2219 aluminum alloy tubing welded assemblies and consisted of a three-part chassis that was hinged in the center so it could be folded up and hung in the Lunar Module Quadrant 1 bay, which was kept open to space by omission of the outer skin panel.
+They have two side-by-side foldable seats made of tubular aluminum with nylon webbing and aluminum floor panels.
 An armrest was mounted between the seats, and each seat had adjustable footrests and a Velcro-fastened seat belt.
 A large mesh dish antenna was mounted on a mast on the front center of the rover.
 The suspension consists of a double horizontal wishbone with upper and lower torsion bars and a damper unit between the chassis and upper wishbone.
 Fully loaded, the LRV has a ground clearance of 14 in.